-Treatment can include exercises and splinting or through the use of nonsteroidal anti-inflammatory drugs, disease-modifying antirheumatic drugs or immunosuppressive drugs.
-Sometimes however, surgery is also recommended.
-The cause of Rheumatoid Arthritis however remains unknown.
+Treatment can include exercises and splint or through the use of nonsteroidal anti-inflammatory drugs, disease-modifying antirheumatic drugs or immunosuppressive drugs.
+Sometimes, however, surgery is also recommended.
+The cause of Rheumatoid Arthritis, however, remains unknown.

 Symptoms of RA may include one or more of the following:

 - Swollen and painful joints, particularly in the hands, feet, and knees

 - Stiffness and pain in affected joints (especially after sleeping)